cloudmesh-community/book/chapters/mapreduce/spark-udf.md

 This tutorial explains following:

-How to intall Spark in Linux, Windows and MacOS.
+How to install Spark in Linux, Windows and MacOS.

 How to create and utilize user defined functions(UDF) in Spark using Python.